ringwormGO-organization/Termi/README.md

 **[Latest release](https://github.com/ringwormGO-organization/Termi/releases/tag/v2.0.0)**

-A Powerful Terminal made in C++ with OpenGL and Dear ImGui with own commands
+A Powerful terminal made in C++ with OpenGL and Dear ImGui with own commands

 ## About Termi
 - Termi is a powerful terminal made using C++.